ZijingWu381/COVID-19_Twitter_Sentiment_Analysis/README.md

 #### Tuning Process

 We first trained the model on a 3000 subset of the training set, using PipeLine to collectively gather the algorithm performance.
 We narrowed down the hyperparameter selections by comparing the mean and standard deviation of prediction accuracy using different hyperparameter combinations.
-We eventually chose the following hyperparameter values.

 ```